juchertb/BookStore/README.md

 Likely need to install .NET core hosting bundle: https://learn.microsoft.com/en-us/aspnet/core/tutorials/publish-to-iis?view=aspnetcore-5.0&tabs=visual-studio

 ## Build release Web API package ##
-dotnet build --configuration Release
+1. dotnet build --configuration Release

-Run VS Code as administrator to publish api. dotnet publish -c Release -o c:\inetpub\wwwroot\restapi
+2. Run VS Code as administrator to publish api: dotnet publish -c Release -o c:\inetpub\wwwroot\restapi

 ## Setup IIS web site ##
-(1) Create a new application pool "NETTESTAPI" and set the identity to "[machine name]\[user id]]".
+1. Create a new application pool "NETTESTAPI" and set the identity to "[machine name]\[user id]]".
     Otherwise I would get a cannot login error from SQLExpress in the application event log.
-(2) Right click sites and select "Add Website"
+2. Right click sites and select "Add Website"
-(3) Set port to whatever port is setup for the JWT in the appsetting.json (5246).
+3. Set port to whatever port is setup for the JWT in the appsetting.json (5246).
 I think it was working with other ports too.
-(4) Create new application pool and use it for the new web site.
+4. Create new application pool and use it for the new web site.
-(5) Point to the folder c:\prj\bookstore\api\publish
+5. Point to the folder c:\prj\bookstore\api\publish

 ## Looks like SQLExpress is required ##